Brands that post artists' work uncredited

 This is why I find it sketchy when brands post my work uncredited.
 I know they have ulterior motives.

-Alien Outfitters and Missy Empire both posted my copyrighted images to their social media uncredited, only to rip off the same design weeks later.
+Alien Outfitters and Missy Empire both posted my copyrighted images to their social media uncredited, only to create very similar designs weeks later.
+Not even paraphrasing my words but directly copying them.
 More recently the brand Branche did something similar:

 If you were one of their followers, would you be lead to believe it's their design and that they plan on selling it?
 They're also using their businesses # to promote themselves.